eShine Boat Care

 Comment from an Ontario boater (June 2008)

 Your info was most helpful!
 I bought a used boat with a motor and trailer on EBAY from Atlanta (Georgia).
 Prior to leaving, I asked the owner to mail me the bill of sale for each item, and the registration (Georgia doesn't require a title).
 With that I obtained a 10-day temporary trip tag for the trailer.
 MOT (Ontario) requires the U.S. owner's birthday to transfer ownership of the trailer.
 Driving south, the U.S. border does not require any notification.
-Upon return to Ontario towing the boat/trailer, I presented the following documents to Canada border officers: the bill of sale, the U.S. registration, the temp plate # and receipt, the proof of payment (Paypal), and all conversation recordings made with the seller.
+Upon return to Ontario towing the boat/trailer, I presented the following documents to Canada border officers: the bill of sale, the U.S. registration, the temp plate # and receipt, the proof of payment (PayPal), and all conversation recordings made with the seller.
 The customs officers were impressed.
 I only paid $44.96 in taxes to import the boat, motor and trailer.
 I paid PST for the trailer later when I got the licence plate.
 For those who need to get plates, try and find out what year the trailer was manufactured and the GVW (gross vehicle weight) because they will ask.
 Thanks!

 Comment from an Ontario Boater re Trailer (July 2008)

 Trailer: The MTO (Ontario) is difficult to deal with under the best of circumstances.
 Arrive prepared.
 You need the bill of sale, title (if the state requires one) and a copy of the owner's registration of the trailer ($9 in U.S. express post).
 This will most likely include the validity of the current plates, the owner's date of birth, empty weight, serial number, color, state of manufacturing, year of manufacturing, manufacturer, trailer designation (i.e. boat), along with other personal information of the current owner.
-Once you produce these documents, the MTO will transfer the trailer into your name and can issue you a trip permit valid for 10 days (enough time to drive home where you arrange an Ontario license).
+Once you produce these documents, the MTO will transfer the trailer into your name and can issue you a trip permit valid for 10 days (enough time to drive home where you arrange an Ontario licence).

 If you'll be spending more then 2 days in the U.S., have the seller issue you 3 bills of sale for the boat, outboard motor, and trailer.
 This way you could take advantage of having the motor fall into your 'allowable imports' (outboards only) and you will not have to pay duty fees.